 5. We spend a lot of time at places called “crash pads.”

 I’ve always found it a little ironic that the temporary housing for pilots is called a crash pad.
 I would have voted for “land safely pad.”
 Truth is, pilots need a place to stay between trips — when commuting in the night before a trip, or when a schedule deems that a pilot be on call or “reserve.”
 It works like this: You rent a bunkbed in a four-bedroom apartment with 30 other pilots for around $300 per month.
 My first year at the airlines, I spent more nights sleeping on Incredible Hulk sheets in a bunkbed in Queens than I did at home.

-6. The community isn’t as tight as you’d think.
+6. The community of pilots isn’t as tight as you’d think.

 There’s a common misconception that all pilots know each other.
 The truth is most pilots from the same airline don’t even know each other.
 As you sit by your gate and watch the captain and first officer shake hands, chances are that’s the first time they’ve ever met.
 And after 30 hours in the air and four days on the road, that will probably be the last time they ever fly together.